-PhD 2015 -, General Anthropology, Faculty of Humanities, Charles University
+PhD 2015 -, General Anthropology, specialization: historical anthropology, Faculty of Humanities, Charles University

 Mgr.
 2011-2014 summa cum laude, Oral History – Contemporary History, Faculty of Humanities, Charles University